hamzamajeed01/Pandemic-COVID-19--Based-IR-System/README.md

 Features

-BERT Embeddings: Leverage BERT model for generating high-quality vector embeddings of the textual data.
+BERT Embeddings: Leverage BERT(bert-base-uncased) model for generating high-quality vector embeddings of the textual data.
 Cosine Similarity Scoring: Utilize cosine similarity to rank documents based on their relevance to a user query.
 Preprocessing: Implements preprocessing steps on the CORD-19 dataset to optimize the text data for better model performance.
 Top-N Retrieval: Retrieves and displays the top N documents that best match the user's search query.